Attack helicopter: Italy

 In 1972, the Italian Army began forming a requirement for a light observation and anti-tank helicopter.
-Agusta had initially studied the development of a combat-orientated derivative of their existing A109 helicopter, however they decided to proceed with the development of a more ambitious helicopter design.
+Agusta had initially studied developing a combat-oriented derivative of their existing A109 helicopter, but they decided to proceed with a more ambitious helicopter design.
 In 1978, Agusta formally began the design process on what would become the Agusta A129 Mangusta.
 On 11 September 1983, the first of five A129 prototypes made the type's maiden flight; the fifth prototype would first fly in March 1986.
 The Italian Army placed an order for 60 A129s.

-The A129 was the first European attack helicopter; as such it has several original aspects to its design, such as being the first helicopter to make use of a fully computerised integrated management system to reduce crew workload.
+The A129 was the first European attack helicopter; as such, it has several original aspects to its design, including being the first helicopter to use a fully computerized integrated management system to reduce crew workload.
 It was decided that much of the helicopter's functionality was to be automated; as such, parts of the flight and armament systems are monitored and directly controlled by onboard computers.
-The A129 shares considerable design similarities to Agusta's earlier A109 utility helicopter; the rear section of the A129 was derived from the A109 and incorporated to an entirely new forward section.
-The A129's fuselage is highly angular and armoured for ballistic protection; the composite rotor blades are also able to withstand hits from 23mm cannon fire.
-The two man crew, comprising a pilot and gunner, sit in a conventional tandem cockpit.
+The A129 shares considerable design similarities to Agusta's earlier A109 utility helicopter; the rear section of the A129 was derived from the A109 and incorporated with an entirely new forward section.
+The A129's fuselage is highly angular and armored for ballistic protection; the composite rotor blades are also able to withstand hits from 23mm cannon fire.
+The two-person crew, comprising a pilot and gunner, sits in a conventional tandem cockpit.

-During the 1980s, Agusta sought to partner with Westland Helicopters to develop a common light attack helicopter, other prospective manufacturing participants in the joint initiative included Fokker and Construcciones Aeronáuticas SA.
-In 1986, the governments of Italy, the Netherlands, Spain and the United Kingdom signed a memorandum of understanding to investigate an improved version of the A129, alternatively called the Joint European Helicopter Tonal or Light Attack Helicopter (LAH).
-By 1988, feasibility studies for four different options had been conducted for the LAH, these would have between 80 per cent and 20 per cent growth over the initial A129; both single-engine and twin-engine configurations were examined using various new powerplants, as well as a new rotor system, retractable landing gear, improved sensors and more powerful armament.
+During the 1980s, Agusta sought to partner with Westland Helicopters to develop a common light attack helicopter; other prospective manufacturing participants in the joint initiative included Fokker and Construcciones Aeronáuticas SA.
+In 1986, the governments of Italy, the Netherlands, Spain, and the United Kingdom signed a memorandum of understanding to investigate an improved version of the A129, alternatively called the Joint European Helicopter Tonal or Light Attack Helicopter (LAH).
+By 1988, feasibility studies for four different options had been conducted for the LAH; these would have between 80 percent and 20 percent growth over the initial A129; both single-engine and twin-engine configurations were examined using various new powerplants, as well as a new rotor system, retractable landing gear, improved sensors, and more powerful armament.
 However, the LAH project collapsed in 1990 following Britain and the Netherlands independently deciding to withdraw from the program and eventually procure the AH-64 Apache instead.

-Turkey had sought a new attack helicopter since the 1990s to replace their diminished Bell AH-1 Cobra and Bell AH-1 SuperCobra fleets.
+Turkey has sought a new attack helicopter since the 1990s to replace its dwindling Bell AH-1 Cobra and Bell AH-1 SuperCobra fleets.
 Following a highly protracted selection process, in September 2007, an order was issued for 51 TAI/AgustaWestland T129 ATAK helicopters, a variant of the A129 International.
 As a part of the deal with AgustaWestland, Turkish defense firm TAI acquired the rights for future manufacturing of the T129; TAI intends to produce the T129 for export customers.
 Various components and avionics systems are intended to be replaced with indigenously-produced systems as they are developed.